oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 yarn hardhat --network ebsi deploy --tags OwnedUpgradeabilityProxy --gasprice 0
 ```

-running deployment script will add information about deployment like the smart contract addresses per network inside the `deployments` folder
+Running a deployment script will add information about deployment like the smart contract addresses per network inside the `deployments` folder.

-if you want to deploy again the smart contract add the `--reset` option
+If you want to deploy again the smart contract add the `--reset` option.

 ### Deployment 1a

-To deploy the smart contract without upgrade-ability use the deploy script with the contract deployment tag
+To deploy the smart contract without upgrade-ability use the deploy script with the contract deployment tag.

 ```sh
 yarn hardhat --network local deploy --tags <TAG>  --gasprice 0 --reset